cyber5w/blog/_posts/2024-08-02-How-SIEM-Works.md

 ![error](/images/SIEM/siem_work_flow.png)

-# Use Elastic Security for SIEM

-- This comprehensive guide to Elastic SIEM provided a detailed understanding of its features, components, and capabilities.
-By using Elastic SIEM, you can centralize security monitoring, analysis, and management across your organization, enhancing your ability to detect and respond to potential threats.

-- Through the Elastic Stack’s integrations, you can easily add new data sources and visualize the collected data using built-in assets such as dashboards and visualizations.
-The Elastic Agent further simplifies data collection and security by consolidating multiple data collection functions into one agent.

 # Scenario: Batch Files and Malicious Payloads

 - Detection mechanisms will be set up to alert on the following: downloading batch files on unusual ports, PowerShell scripts being launched from batch files, batch files downloaded by PowerShell using the `Invoke-WebRequest` command, and command-line/PowerShell commands matching patterns found in malicious Metasploit payloads.